chrisallenarmbruster/iot-manager/README.md

 - **Node Express Server**: A back-end server that provides an API for the web interface (HTTP protocol) and IoT devices ([DCP Protocol](https://dcp.rev4labs.com)).
 - **IoT Gateway**: A central hub for IoT data that facilitates communication between devices and the web interface through the back-end server.
 - **Embedded JavaScript**: Custom-tailored runtime environment for JavaScript that runs on IoT devices.
 This communicates with the IoT gateway on the server using my DCP protocol.
+See the IoT folder in the repo.
 - **React/Redux SPA Interface**: A single-page application (SPA) built with React and Redux provides a user-friendly interface for humans to interact with the IoT data.
 It offers real-time data visualization and device management capabilities.
 - **Lightweight UDP & TCP Messaging**: Efficient communication protocol for IoT devices supporting both UDP and TCP transport layers.
 UDP allows for broadcasting messages to an entire subnet.
 - **Real-time Data Streaming**: WebSocket support for real-time data streaming to web browsers.